 Previously she held the position of Deputy Chief Nurse at University College London Hospitals acting as Head of Nursing for the Surgery & Cancer Board, as well as corporate responsibilities including the nurse education agenda and management of voluntary services.
 She was seconded on a part time basis for a period of 12 months working on a pan London programme, Capital Nurse, which focussed on recruitment and retention of nurses in London, where she led on the introduction of the internal transfer programme for staff across London, a number of cross boundary leadership programmes as well as acting as executive producer on a film to aid retention.
 She has worked in a range of nursing roles throughout her career and has held an interim Director of Nursing role previously.
 She is a visiting Professor at London South Bank University.
 She is also a Florence Nightingale Scholar.

-The next Governors meeting will take place on Wednesday 19 June 2019 at 10.30am at Royal Papworth Hospital on the Cambridge Biomedical Campus.
-The address is:
+The next Governors meeting will take place on Wednesday 18 September 2019 which includes the Annual Members Meeting.

 Royal Papworth Hospital NHS Foundation Trust